orchidsoftware/orchid.software/source/en/docs/alert.md

 section: main
 ---

-A simple way to notify the user about the status of your application.
-For example, they can inform the user about the completion of a lengthy process or the arrival of a new message.
-In this section, we will show you how to make them work in your application.
+Notifications are a great way to let your users know what 's going on in your app.
+For example, they can alert the user when a long process is complete or a new message arrives.
+In this section, we 'll show you how to use them in your app.

 ## Flash messages